toddcf/code-snippets/javascript/arrays/arrays.md

 ## Almost Anything Can Be Stored Inside an Array

-You can store strings, numbers, variables, objects, and even other arrays inside an array:
+You can store strings, numbers, variables, objects, functions, and even other arrays inside an array:

 ```
 let x = 'This is X';